Kalen DeBoer 'fully committed' to Alabama ahead of College Football Playoff as Michigan coaching buzz swirls

 In his second season with the Crimson Tide after taking Washington to the 2023 national championship game, DeBoer is 19-7 at Alabama, which faces Oklahoma in the first round of the College Football Playoff on Friday night.

-"We are proud to have Coach DeBoer leading our football program at The University of Alabama," Crimson Tide athletic director Greg Byrne said in a statement.
+"We are proud to have Coach DeBoer leading our football program at The University of Alabama," Crimson Tide athletic director Greg Byrne said in Sunday's previous statement.
 "He is an incredible coach and does an excellent job with the development of our student-athletes, both on and off the field.
 Just as he is committed to this team, we are committed to him, and we look forward to taking the field Friday in the first round of the College Football Playoff."

 DeBoer's statement came after Ryan Williams and other players mentioned rumors on social media being difficult to avoid.